lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 To further improve filtering efficiency, a second filtering strategy was applied.
 Assembled contigs of all hostfiltered assemblies were classified with CAT [@VonMeijenfeldt2019], and contigs classified as eukaryotic were used as a second filter specific for that particular sequencing library.
-Contigs classified as eukaryotic did not contain substantial amounts (1Mbase or higher in all assemblies combined; `supplemental figure online`) of DNA classified as anything other than streptophyta hence the assemblies contain only one eukaryote: _Azolla_ ferns.
+Contigs classified as eukaryotic did not contain substantial amounts (1Mbase or higher in all assemblies combined; [lauradijkhuizen.com/blog/AGMB](lauradijkhuizen.com/blog/AGMB)) of DNA classified as anything other than streptophyta hence the assemblies contain only one eukaryote: _Azolla_ ferns.
 The efficacy of this second stage of host DNA removal was typically opposite to the former stage: being least effective for _A. filiculoides_ (no more than 11%) and _A. rubra_ (25%), whilst most effective for those farther removed in the phylogeny; i.e. 42% for _A. microphylla_ and 56% of _A. nilotica_ (+@fig:fig3_filtering-and-assembly\-B bottom filtered vs. double filtered).
 Combined, both filtering approaches removed between 50% and 64% of reads from plant samples that were maintained in the lab and not experimentally treated (+@fig:fig3_filtering-and-assembly\-B trimmed vs double filtered).
 The double filtered reads were assembled again with SPAdes in metagenomics mode, both as single libraries or as hybrid assemblies when multiple sequencing libraries or read types were available per biological sample (+@fig:fig3_filtering-and-assembly\-B top; H).